Workforce Equity Initiative

-The Cisco Certified Network Associate (CCNA) Certificate training provides participants hands-on networking experience in associate-level technologies.
-It focuses on core routing and switching while preparing participants for the CCNA exam.
+The CompTIA Network+ Certificate training provides participants hands-on networking experience in associate-level technologies.
+It focuses on core routing and switching while preparing participants for the Network+ exam.
 Instruction includes, but is not limited to, networking standards; LAN and WAN protocols; cabling standards; IP addressing; and various routing protocols.

 Participants should complete the CompTIA A+ certification training prior.
 Participants who complete the program will have the same qualifications as a LAN Technician and will be eligible to test for industry credentials.

 This is an eight-week course.
 Participants who complete the course are provided a voucher for the certification exam and practice exams.

 The average annual salary for network administrators is $55,286.40.
 The entry-level annual salary is $44,865.60.

 Emergency Medical Technician (EMT)

 As an Emergency Medical Technician (EMT) you’ll be part of the Emergency Medical Services (EMS) system.
 The EMS system was designed to bring emergency medical care to patients in the field by traveling to where the care is needed.